narrowspark/automatic/doc/SKELETON.md

 To create a skeleton generator you need to extend the `Narrowspark\Automatic\Common\Generator\AbstractGenerator` class.

-The example shows how your generator class should look after the `Narrowspark\Automatic\Common\Generator\AbstractGenerator` extend:
+The example below shows how your generator class should look after the `Narrowspark\Automatic\Common\Generator\AbstractGenerator` was extend:

 ```php
 <?php